OmarEQMS/usoro-power-plant-matlab/ui/content/basics/control-basics.md

 If the actuator saturates while error persists, the integrator keeps accumulating a command the hardware cannot deliver.
 When conditions finally improve, the wound-up integral must unwind before the actuator moves off its limit — the plant overshoots or hangs at the rail.
-The model's boiler-master integrator (`c3md`) winds up without bound in Tests 6 and 7 (the pressure set point is unreachable); its *clamped copy* is what acts, so behavior stays correct while the raw state grows.
 :::

+Analog hardware gets its cure for free: a physical integrator *is* its own output, so it stops at its rail.
+The thesis FORTRAN inherits the cure by passing the integrator states to its limiter subroutines by reference — the stored state itself saturates — and the model reproduces that by clamping the control states after every integration step (`ControlSystem.clampStates`).
+So when Tests 4, 6 and 7 make the pressure set point unreachable, the boiler-master integrator (`c3md`) pins at 5 V and releases the instant the error reverses, instead of winding up past the rail.

 ::: code-map Where this page lives in the code
 | Concept | Code | Where |